PrincetonUniversity/advanced-command-line/03_globbing/README.md

 using a different scheme!
 This is especially true for spaces in filenames since, by default, a space in bash separates arguments.
 But if you must, you can escape a single character with `\` or surround the glob with single quotes.
-This glosses over more bash specifics unrelated to globbing.

 ## Wildcards
 The characters `*` and `?` are wildcards that match any character.  `*` will